Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Identifiability and Counterexamples

 \begin{counterexample} \normalfont Our first counterexample shows that the same rank 2 process can arise either as warped rank 1 process, or as a syncrhonised rank 2 process.
 Both the process itself and the warp maps can be taken to be of rank at most 2 (notice that a rank 1 warp map would need to be the identity almost surely).
 Define $f(t) = (3t + t^{2})/4$ and $g(t) = (5t - t^{2})/4, ~t \in [0,1].$ Take $\xi$ to be a standard Gaussian random variable and $\phi(t) = t/\sqrt{3}$ for $t \in [0,1]$.
 Now define a random warp map $T$ such that $P[T=f]=P[T=g]=1/2$.
 Then $T$ satisfies (a) and (b).
 Now define $\widetilde{X} = \xi\phi\circ T^{-1} = \xi_{1} T^{-1} = \xi_{1} (f^{-1} U + g^{-1}(1-U))$, where $U$ is a Bernoulli random variable with success probability $1/2$ and $\xi_{1} = \xi/\sqrt{3}$.
 Let $V = \xi_{1} U$ and $W = \xi_{1} (1-U)$ so that $\widetilde{X} = Vf_{1} + Wg_{1},$ where $f_{1}(t) = f^{-1}(t) = (\sqrt{9+16t} - 3)/2$ and $g_{1}(t) = g^{-1}(t) = (5 - \sqrt{25-16t})/2$, $t \in [0,1]$.
 Since $f$ and $g$ are $C^{\infty}$, and $f'$ and $g'$ are bounded away from zero on $[0,1]$, so are their inverses.
 Also, the inverses are $C^{\infty}$ as well.
-It is easy to check that $Cov(V,W) = 0$.
+It is easy to check that $\mathrm{Cov}(V,W) = 0$.
 Further, it is easy to show that $f_{1}$ and $g_{1}$ are linearly independent.
 Consequently, we may define a new process $Y = Vf_{1} + Wg_{1}$, which is a rank two process.
 Define $\widetilde{Y} = Y \circ Id^{-1} = Y$.
 Then, $\widetilde{X}\stackrel{d}{=}\widetilde{Y}$ (in fact $\widetilde{X}{=}\widetilde{Y}$) but they have been generated using two different $C^{\infty}$ latent processes, namely $X$ and $Y$, and $C^{\infty}$ warp maps, namely $T$ and $Id$, which of course do not have the same distribution. \end{counterexample}

-\begin{counterexample} \normalfont We will give two constructions demonstrating that the same rank one process can arise in one of \textit{infinitely many} ways: (i) as a rank one analytic process with no warping, and (ii) one of an infinite collection of rank two analytic processes subjected to warping by one of an infinite collection of non-trivial analytic warp maps $T$ satisfying (a) and (b).
+\begin{counterexample}[{Rank 2 warped to rank 1 -- smooth latent process and warp maps}] \normalfont We will give two constructions demonstrating that the same rank one process can arise in one of \textit{infinitely many} ways: (i) as a rank one analytic process with no warping, and (ii) one of an infinite collection of rank two analytic processes subjected to warping by one of an infinite collection of non-trivial analytic warp maps $T$ satisfying (a) and (b).

 (A) First take the latent model class to consist of linear combinations of trigonometric functions and polynomials.
 Define $\mu(t) = 2t - 1$ and $\phi_{k}(t) = \sin((2k-1){\pi}t)/[(2k-1)\pi], t \in [0,1]$ for some $k \geq 1$.
 Let $T_{k}(t) = t - (2U_{k} - 1)\phi_{k}(t)$, where $U_{k} \sim \mathrm{Unif}(a,b)$.
 Here $a = (1/2)(1 - M^{-1})$ and $b = (1/2)(1 + M^{-1})$ with $M$ satisfying $M > 1$.
 It can be checked that $T_{k}$ satisfies (a) and (b) for all $k \geq 1$.
 Let $\xi$ be a random variable independent of $U_{k}$.
 Define $X(t) = \xi\mu(t)$ and $Y_{k}(t) = \xi\mu(t) + \xi(2-4U_{k})\phi_{k}(t)$.
 It can be checked that $X = \widetilde{Y}_{k} := Y_{k} \circ T_{k}^{-1}$ for all $k \geq 1$.
 Since $\xi$ an $U_{k}$ are independent, it follows that $\mathrm{Cov}(\xi,\xi(2-4U_{k})) = 0$.
 Also, since $\langle\mu,\phi_{k}\rangle = 0$ (by direct calculation), the form of $Y_{k}$ given above is in fact its Karhunen-Lo\'eve (KL) expansion, which is of rank 2, and this holds for all $k \geq 1$.
 The plots of sample paths of $Y_{1}$ and $Y_{2}$ along with the warp maps $T_{1}$ and $T_{2}$ are shown in Figure \ref{Fig-counter}.